 Chromhidrosis is a rare chronic condition that causes sweat to have a color — possibly black, blue, green, yellow, or brown.
-Though chromhidrosis is benign, it may lead to emotional or psychological distress.

 In this article, learn more about what chromhidrosis is, what causes it, and what treatments are available.